ocopea/cloudfoundry/README.md

 ## Installation

-TODO: Add instructions on how to download tripple apps and deploy
+TODO: Add instructions on how to download triple apps and deploy

 ## Usage Instructions